pudly/schmopera-hugo/content/articles/in-review-dead-man-walking-at-miami-music-festival.md

----
++++
+categories = "Review"
+slug = /in-review-dead-man-walking-at-miami-music-festival/
-title: "In review: Dead Man Walking at Miami Music Festival"
+title = "In review: Dead Man Walking at Miami Music Festival"
----
++++

 The Louisiana State Penitentiary, known as Angola, is the largest maximum-security prison in the United States.
 Most of the inmates – nearly three-quarters – are serving life sentences without the possibility of parole, in a state known for its stringent sentencing laws.